Events, Activities & Announcements

 Saturday Bible Study:

-Will meet over Zoom and in person every Saturday at 9:00 AM.
+We meet over Zoom and in person every Saturday at 9:00 AM.
 Call the office or see the newsletter for login details and the location for the week.
+All are welcome to join this lay-lead study.
+Sometimes we go on field trips!
+And there’s coffee!

 Thursday Bible Study: